ARMmbed/Debugging-docs/Docs/Debugging/vscode.md

 1. Right click on your project.
 1. Select *Export Program...*.
 1. Under 'Export toolchain', select *Visual Studio Code (GCC ARM)*.
-    * For most targets you can also export to IAR or ARMCC.
+    * For most targets, you can also export to IAR or ARMCC.
 1. Click *Export*, and unpack at a convenient location.

 ![Exporting to Visual Studio Code](Images/vscode1.PNG)